Dauniusha/youtube-client/README.md

-Application in development) The most actual version is located in the branche called 'NgRx-(task-5)'
+U can find last version of app in the PRs